Ente (film): Plot

 Srinivas is a social worker from Amalapuram.
 His daughter Durga is a studious girl who performs well in her academics.
 She is also active in protesting the atrocities against women.
 Srinivas is proud of his daughter.
-He frequently visits Hyderabad on the pretext of work.
-Nobody knows what he does.
+He frequently visits Hyderabad on the pretext of work, but nobody knows what he does.
 After completing her Intermediate with flying colors, Durga wishes to go to Hyderabad for her further education.
 Srinivas initially opposes her decision, claiming that Hyderabad is unsafe, and tries to convince her to study in a nearby town, but when she persists, he reluctantly agrees.

-Srinivas travels to Hyderabad along with his daughter, and they take accommodation in a hotel.
-Srinivas receives a phone call from someone, and he immediately leaves after cautioning his daughter.
+Srinivas travels to Hyderabad with his daughter, and they stay at a hotel.
+Srinivas receives a phone call and immediately leaves after cautioning his daughter.
 It is revealed that Srinivas is actually a broker who lures innocent girls into the flesh trade.
-A woman who was once deceived by Srinivas wants revenge, and so she kidnaps his daughter.
+A woman whom Srinivas once deceived wants revenge, and so she kidnaps his daughter.
 Srinivas returns to the hotel and is shocked to find Durga missing.
-He frantically searches for her but his efforts are in vain.
+He frantically searches for her, but his efforts are in vain.

 Durga tries to escape, but is forced into prostitution.
 One day, she is taken to an expensive resort for a wealthy businessman.
 There, she attacks the businessman, and the same woman who kidnapped her helps her run away.
 Coincidentally, Durga is spotted by her fiancé, who, even without knowing anything, helps her escape and takes her back to their village.
 A dejected Srinivas returns home without his daughter.
 Disgusted by the fact that her father is a pimp, Durga spits on his face.
 Feeling ashamed, Srinivas commits suicide.